ARISH4651/Fake_news_predicition/README.md

 # 📰 Fake News Prediction

-This project is an attempt to build a Fake News Classifier using machine learning techniques.
+This project is an attempt to build a Fake News prediction using machine learning techniques.

 ## 📌 Overview
 The model is trained on a labeled dataset of news articles (fake/real).